lyaguxafrog/jam/docs/sessions/config.md

 If you want to encrypt the session ID, set this parameter to `True` and pass the encryption key in the `session_aes_secret` parameter.

 ### `session_aes_secret`
 The encryption key for the session ID.
-Must be a string or byte.
+Key must be 32 url-safe base64-encoded bytes.
-You can use `jam.utils.generate_aes_key()` to generate it.
+You can use [`jam.utils.generate_aes_key`](/api/utils/aes/) to generate it.

 ### `id_factory`
 The function for generating the session ID.
 The default is `uuid.uuid4()`.